-Intrusion prevention automatically detects and blocks network attacks and attacks on browsers.
+Intrusion prevention automatically detects and blocks network attacks.
+On Windows computers, intrusion prevention also detects and blocks browser attacks on supported browsers.
 Intrusion prevention is the second layer of defense after the firewall to protect client computers.
 Intrusion prevention is sometimes called the intrusion prevention system (IPS).

 Intrusion prevention intercepts data at the network layer.
 It uses signatures to scan packets or streams of packets.
 It scans each packet individually by looking for the patterns that correspond to network attacks or browser attacks.
 Intrusion prevention detects attacks on operating system components and the application layer.

 Network intrusion prevention uses signatures to identify attacks on client computers.
 For known attacks, intrusion prevention automatically discards the packets that match the signatures.

 Browser intrusion prevention monitors attacks on Internet Explorer and Firefox.
 Browser intrusion prevention is not supported on any other browsers.